fioprotocol/fio-devhub/_docs/general-functions/transactions.md

 {% include alert.html type="info" content="The examples in this section are for informational purposes.
 The FIO SDKs have simplified the process of creating transactions by performing all serialization and signing automatically." %}

 There are four main steps, outlined below, for creating a transaction:
-1. Structure and serialize a transaction
+1. Create a transaction digest
 2. Sign the seralized transaction
 3. Push the transaction to an API node
 4. Verification of the transaction by the node